sustainable-computing-io/kepler/docs/README.md

 ## Quick Start

-For a quick start, see the [Installation Guide](user/installation.md) and the main project README.
+For a quick start, see the [Getting Started Guide](user/getting-started.md) and the main project README.

 ## Contributing